 All employees are automatically enrolled in the Federal Employees’ Group Life Insurance Program (FEGLI) unless they opt out of the coverage.
 The basic coverage equals annual pay (rounded to the next $1,000) plus $2,000.
 Employees pay two-thirds of the cost of basic life coverage and the Government pays one-third.
 Additional life insurance coverage for employees and their families may be purchased.

-FHFA offers a monthly subsidy of $245 to employees who commute to work on public transportation (Metro, VRE, Marc, MTA, Commuter Bus, and vanpools).
+FHFA offers a monthly subsidy to employees who commute to work on public transportation (Metro, VRE, Marc, MTA, Commuter Bus, and vanpools).
 Employees who do not commute via public transportation may apply for free parking at the building (headquarters only).

 Flexible spending accounts allow employees to pay out-of-pocket health and dependent care expenses with tax-free dollars.
 Eligible employees may contribute up to $5,000 each year for dependent care and $2,500 for health.